jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

     list](/wiki/Mailing_lists "wikilink")
 9. Change the default download on Sourceforge to be the newly-uploaded tarball
+10. Close all Sourceforge and Github bugs that were fixed in this release by setting the status to "closed-fixed" and posting the following message: "Fix available in xf86-input-wacom <version>"

 Note that it may take a while until the uploaded tarballs are available through the download links.